The greedy side of the LASSO: New algorithms for weighted sparse recovery via loss function-based orthogonal matching pursuit: LASSO-based weighted OMP

 In this paper, we focus on algorithms that are able to promote weighted sparsity \cite{rauhut2016interpolation}.
 Recall that, given a vector of weights $ w \in \bR^N $ with $ w > 0 $, the weighted $\ell^0_w$- and $\ell^1_w$-norm of a vector $ z \in \bC^N $ are defined as

 respectively \cite{rauhut2016interpolation}.
-In accordance with the loss function-based perspective adopted in this section, we promote weighted sparsity through the regularized loss function $G$.
-In particular, by suitable choice of the regularization term $R$.
-This idea was recently employed in \cite{adcock2020sparse} in the context of sparse high-dimensional function approximation.
+As the use of weights allows one to encourage hidden structures in the ground truth signal, it is highly application dependent.
+Examples of specific applications with explicit weight choices include sparse polynomial approximation~\cite{adcock2022sparse}, recovery with partial support information \cite{friedlander2011recovering,yu2013sufficient} and sparse-in-levels signal reconstruction \cite{adcock2021compressive}.
+In accordance with the loss function-based perspective adopted in this section, we promote weighted sparsity through the regularized loss function $G$, in particular, by suitable choice of the regularization term $R$.
+This idea was recently employed in \cite{adcock2020sparse} in the context of sparse high-dimensional function approximation, as illustrated in the next paragraph.

 \paragraph{$\ell^0_w$-based Weighted OMP ($\ell^0_w$-WOMP).} Inspired by the unconstrained LASSO formulation (see \S\ref{subsub:weighted_l1_formulations}) \cite{adcock2020sparse} suggested to adopt the $\ell^0_w$-regularized least squares loss function